 A versatile and clinical New Zealand striker who became a record-breaking goal scorer for the Wellington Phoenix in the A-League.

-Jeremy Brockie's football journey is a testament to persistence and a killer instinct in front of goal.
-The New Zealand international carved out a solid career across Australasia, with his most prolific period coming in the yellow of the Wellington Phoenix.
-While he had spells in South Africa and with other A-League clubs, it was in Wellington where he found his true home.
-Brockie developed a reputation as a hard-working forward with a powerful shot, particularly from distance.
-His relentless scoring form in the 2014-15 season saw him break the Phoenix's single-season goal-scoring record, a feat that cemented his status as a fan favorite.
-Though his time with the national team, the All Whites, was often in a supporting role behind stars like Chris Wood, his commitment and timely goals made him a valuable squad member for over a decade.
+Jeremy Brockie broke the Wellington Phoenix's single-season goal-scoring record during the 2014-15 A-League campaign.
+The New Zealand international forward carved out a solid career across Australasia, with his most prolific period coming in the yellow of the Phoenix.
+He developed a reputation as a hard-working forward with a powerful shot, particularly from distance.
+Brockie also played in South Africa and for other A-League clubs.
+With the All Whites, he served in a supporting role behind stars like Chris Wood.
+His commitment and timely goals made him a valuable squad member for over a decade.
+Brockie's killer instinct in front of goal defined his football journey.

 1981–1996